 Add antioxidant rich Purple Sweet Potato Soup with Cauliflower to your Thanksgiving table and bring the nutritious power and colors of the rainbow to your family’s diet.

 I like colors.
 Although my favorite colored clothing is my super soft Heather Grey tshirt, I like to be surrounded with happy colors.
 Before my daughter was born, the house was filled with my boys’ reds, blues and greens.
 From their clothing to their toys, we had red, blue, green cars, trains and action figures.
-When I found out I was pregnant with a girl, I went nuts.
-I was obsessed when I decorated her room.
-With no Pinterest to guide me, shades of pink entered our lives.

 My husband was the first to notice that our daughter brought color to the house.
 Purples, pinks and pastels were now everywhere, mixing in nicely with the boys primary palette.
 I bought my first of many to come pink shirts when my daughter was baby.
-I suddenly realized that my own closet went from the typical black, grey and browns to pops of bright purples, pinks and yellows.
-Our house was filled with rainbow colors.

 Purple sweet potatoes, orange cauliflower, neon green fruit – it’s all there and it’s all natural.
 Frieda’s Produce introduced me to these Stokes Purple® sweet potatoes.
 They are super nutritious, rich in antioxidants, vitamin C and fiber.

 While I was making this Purple Sweet Potato Soup, my daughter came by to watch.
 She confessed that the smell of the soup brought her to me.